irisnet/irisnet/WHITEPAPER.md

 * `InputValue (string)`: A structured representation of input values

-* `BindingHash ([]byte)`: The hash of the target binding, in case of a Unicast service. *Optional*
+* `BindingHash ([]byte)`: The hash of the target binding, in case of a `Unicast` service. *Optional*

-* `MaxServiceFee (int64)`: The max amount of service fee the consumer is willing to pay for a Multicast request. *Optional*
+* `MaxServiceFee (int64)`: The max amount of service fee the consumer is willing to pay for a `Multicast` request. *Optional*

 * `Timeout (int)`: The max number of blocks the consumer is willing to wait for response(s) to come back

-A PostServiceRequestTx transaction is composed of:
+A `PostServiceRequestTx` transaction is composed of:

 * `Requests ([]ServiceRequest)`: The service requests to be posted

-* `RequestDeposits ([]int64)`: The consumer must put down for each request a deposit (in terms of iGas amount) that is greater than the value of MinRequestDeposit; a larger deposit may imply more sincerity of the consumer
+* `RequestDeposits ([]int64)`: The consumer must put down for each request a deposit (in terms of iGas amount) that is greater than the value of `MinRequestDeposit`; this deposit is meant to incentivize the consumer to acknowledge receipt of service responses in a timely manner (see `ConfirmServiceResponseTx`).

-The application will verify that the requests are coming from a consumer with matching ChainID and ConsumerAddress, the targeted bindings are valid, request deposits are sufficient, consumer's account balance is enough to cover the request deposits and service fees, and that the number of requests in the transaction is less than MaxRequestPostBatch.
+The application will verify that each request is coming from a consumer with matching `ChainID` and `ConsumerAddress`, the targeted binding is valid, the request deposit is sufficient, the consumer's account balance is enough to cover the request deposits and service fees, and that the total number of requests in the transaction is less than `MaxRequestPostBatch`.

-When a verified request is appended to the request table, the related service fee (MaxServiceFee in case of a Multicast request) will be deducted from the consumer's account and locked up in escrow.
+When a verified request is appended to the request table, the related service fee (`MaxServiceFee` in case of a `Multicast` request) will be deducted from the consumer's account and locked up in escrow.

-A GetServiceRequest query is composed of:
+A `GetServiceRequest` query is composed of:

 * `DefinitionHash ([]byte)`: The hash of the service definition

-* `BindingHash ([]byte)`: The hash of this provider's binding to the service in question; the application will verify that the binding is valid and the caller matches the binding's ChainID and ProviderAddress
+* `BindingHash ([]byte)`: The hash of this provider's binding to the service in question; the application will verify that the binding is valid and the caller matches the binding's `ChainID` and `ProviderAddress`

-* `BeginHeight (uint64)`: The blockchain height from where the application should start to retrieve requests for the provider, up to a total number that is the lesser of BatchSize and MaxRequestGetBatch
+* `BeginHeight (uint64)`: The blockchain height from where the application should start to retrieve requests for the provider, up to a total number that is the lesser of `BatchSize` and `MaxRequestGetBatch`

 * `BatchSize (int)`: The max number of requests to be returned

-A ServiceResponse is composed of:
+A `ServiceResponse` is composed of:

 * `RequestHash ([]byte)`: The hash of the matched request